nickname for someone small, but brave.

 Although there are comparatively few Welsh surnames, they have a great many spelling variations.
 Variations of Welsh names began almost immediately after their acceptance within Welsh society.
 In the Middle Ages, it was up to priests and the few other people that recorded names in official documents to decide how to spell the names that they heard.
 Variations that occurred because of improper recording increased dramatically as the names were later transliterated into English.
 The Brythonic Celtic language of Wales, known by natives as Cymraeg, featured many highly inflected sounds that could not be properly captured by the English language.
 Spelling variations were, however, also carried out according to an individual's design: a branch loyalty within the family, a religious adherence, or even patriotic affiliations were all indicated by the particular variation of one's name.
 The spelling variations of the name Prewitt have included Pruett, Prewitt, Prewett, Pruet, Prewert and others.

-More information is included under the topic Early Prewitt Notables in all our PDF Extended History products.
+Another 28 words (2 lines of text) are included under the topic Early Prewitt Notables in all our PDF Extended History products and printed products wherever possible.

 Many people from Wales joined the general migration to North America in the 19th and 20th centuries, searching for land, work, and freedom.
 Like the many other immigrants from the British Isles, they made a significant contribution to the development of Canada and the United States.
 The Welsh and their descendents added a rich cultural tradition to the newly developed towns, cities, and villages.
 An investigation of the immigration and passenger lists has revealed a number of people bearing the name Prewitt:

-Prewitt Settlers in the United States in the 17th Century
+Prewitt Settlers in United States in the 17th Century

-Prewitt Settlers in the United States in the 19th Century
+Prewitt Settlers in United States in the 19th Century

-Prewitt Settlers in the United States in the 20th Century
+Prewitt Settlers in United States in the 20th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.